triphala

 Unless you’re the parent of a toddler who has just mastered “going potty,” poop is probably not a hot topic in your household.

-To give you an idea of what healthy, normal stool looks like, check out the Bristol Stool Chart to the right (warning: if you’re having lunch right now you might wanna skip this part ;)
+To give you an idea of what healthy, normal stool looks like, check out the Bristol Stool Chart (borrowed form the Stanford Medicine Pediatric General Surgery site)

-The healthy range for fecal matter is of a consistency that is not too hard, not too soft, and mostly solid.
+Ideally on the Bristol chart, we're looking for a four: consistency that is not too hard, not too soft, and mostly solid.

--As opposed to lumpy, pellet-like, or liquid.
+As opposed to lumpy, pellet-like, or liquid.
 Normal stool color is in the light-to-medium brown range and is not offensively odorous.
-Also, bowel movements (BMs) should pass easily from your body to the toilet.
+Also, bowel movements (BMs) should pass easily from your body to the toilet, without strain or significant effort.

 Unless you are aware of dietary changes or a medication that could produce the following types of stool, it’s advisable to seek medical attention if you observe the following changes in BMs.